 Environmental Changes

-Any changes to a parrot’s environment can be stressful.
-These changes can be minor, like moving its cage to a different side of the room, or more significant, like moving to a new home.
+Changes to a parrot’s environment can be stressful.
+These modifications can be minor, like moving its cage to a different side of the room, or more significant, like moving home.

 If you find a parrot is suddenly plucking its feathers, consider the following factors:

-Parrots are neophobic (dislike new things), so you can fix the problem by removing the stressor.
+Parrots are neophobic (dislike new things), so you can resolve the problem by removing the stressor.

 Neglect

-Parrots need companionship and social interaction to remain happy and healthy.
-If you’re busy working or socializing with friends, you’re likely not spending enough time with the parrot.
+Parrots need companionship and social interaction to remain happy.
+If you’re busy working or socializing with friends, you’re likely not spending enough time together.

 Have you adopted a parrot from a rescue center?
 If so, it’ll take time to recover from neglect and abuse.
-A new environment can add to the emotional burden, further hampering the parrot’s recovery.
+A new environment can add to the emotional burden, further hampering recovery.

 New Roommates

-The presence of new people or animals in the home can be extremely stressful.
+New people or animals in the home can be stressful.
 Parrots are prey animals, so their instinct is to be cautious of new sounds, smells, and entities.

 Let the parrot grow used to new people and animals before they become a permanent fixture.
 This can be achieved by arranging occasional visits and play sessions.